EFL Charter

 Executive Positions

-• Chairman of the Executive Committee to be voted on by managers.
+• Chairman of the League is to be voted on by managers.
 Responsible for arranging AGM and post season review.
 Escalation point in the event disputes cannot be resolved by Division Coordinator.

 • Division Coordinator roles: as described above.